rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-07-26-team-hackbrighters.md

 ![Pikachu..huh?](/img/blog/2016/pikachu_question.gif)

 ## What tips do we want to share about our journey?
-Transitioning from another career (We're both humanities majors previously deeply involved in Eduation) is really hard.
+Transitioning from another career (We're both humanities majors previously deeply involved in Education) is really hard.
 Be nice to yourself while you're learning because learning to code is a marathon, not a sprint.
 Some days you won't be able to wrap your mind around a new or difficult concept.

 Transitioning careers is difficult.
 It's moving into the unknown, and some people won't understand why you'd pursue something new.
 People who are close to you will question you about your choices--they may see your decisions as rash and drastic.
 Others may doubt you.
 But if you invest time in yourself to learn, to meet people, and to establish new roots (whether in a new town or a new profession), the concepts and people who seemed mysterious start to make more sense.